 - Assist in social media outreach and posting.

 Do you love being online and connecting with people?
 Are you into everything social media?
 Join us as a social media intern and learn the ins and outs of social networking and activism.

 - Manage Adios Barbie’s social media profiles on Facebook and Twitter, with the possibility for expansion into Pinterest, Instagram, Tumblr, etc.

 - Assist in the coordination of Twitter parties, activism campaigns, and other social media special events.

 - Communicate and interact with the public via social media (moderating comments, responding to DMs, etc.).

 - Assist in website as necessary — prior experience with WordPress, basic HTML, and Google Analytics is a plus.

 Outreach and Marketing

 Are you an outgoing activist who loves connecting and sharing ideas with other folks?
 Are you excited to turn plans and ideas into real-time change?
-Then you’re the perfect fit for our outreach and marketing intern.
+Then you’re the perfect fit for our outreach and marketing fellow.

-Outreach and marketing interns will:
+Outreach and marketing fellows will: